 Maybe this is overly ambitious, but so many conference have social media components now, at least hashtags for participants to use, that we could suggest an embed or nod to that in the sidebar, or perhaps a separate About section or sub-menu item for social engagement.

 Perhaps some of this could be part of the footer too, especially if users find their sidebar getting cluttered.
 The footer is also a little bland right now.
 Maybe an inset for contact/copyright is good down there?

-#20 Updated by Laurie Hurson about 2 months ago
+#20 Updated by Laurie Hurson 5 months ago

 Turns out cloning a site with jetpack installed and activated moves over the activated account to the cloned site.
 I have deactivated jetpack on the conference template site so my account is not activated on all cloned sites.